inferno-collection/Vehicle-Attachment/README.md

 # Inferno Collection: Vehicle Attachment
 [![Build Status](https://travis-ci.com/inferno-collection/Vehicle-Attachment.svg?branch=development)](https://travis-ci.com/inferno-collection/TIC)

-__Public Alpha Version 1.0__
+__Public Alpha Version 1.2__

 A lightweight vehicle attachment/tow script for FiveM.
-Attach vehicles to tow trucks and adjust the positioning with easy to use controls.
+Attach vehicles to tow trucks (or any other vehicle/trailer) and adjust the positioning with easy to use controls.

 Presently, the following can be customized:
-- Vehicles that can be used to tow other vehicles
+- Vehicles that can be used to tow other vehicles.
-- Default movement speed of vehicle being attached
+- Default speed when choosing attachment position
+    - As well as the speed difference when speeding up or slowing down.
+- Toggleable line showing which vehicle you are selecting.
+- Toggleable selection sounds.
+- Toggleable chat message with instructions.

 Usage:
 - Go up to a tow vehicle and type `/attachment`